Beluga-lang/McLTT/README.md

-# McTT: A Bottom-up Approach to Implementing A Proof Assistant
+# McTT: Building A Correct-By-Construction Proof Checkers For Type Theories

 McTT is a verified, runnable typechecker for Martin-Löf type theory.
 This project provides an executable, to which we can feed a program in Martin-Löf type theory to check whether this